idowutoluwalase44/log-analyzer/README.md

 python log_analyzer.py --logfile path/to/your/logfile.log
 ```

-o filter the log output by a specific log level (e.g., ERROR), use the --level option:
+To filter the log output by a specific log level (e.g., ERROR), use the --level option:
 ```bash
 python log_analyzer.py --logfile path/to/your/logfile.log --level ERROR
 ```